alpcansoydas/Turkish-Emotion-Analysis/README.md

 # Turkish-Emotion-Analysis

-In this work, emotion recognition system is implemented in English.
+In this work, emotion recognition system is implemented in Turkish.
 Given text can be classified into 6 categories: anger, fear, sadness, joy,  disgust, surprise.

 This model is fine-tuned version of: https://huggingface.co/maymuni/bert-base-turkish-cased-emotion-analysis